ACUPUNCTURE AND CHINESE MEDICINE

-Lisa, Ashlee, Cythera, and Laura have studied under Jeffrey Yuen, an 88th generation Daoist priest and a leader in bringing Classical Chinese Medicine to the West.
+Lisa, Laura and Logan have studied under Jeffrey Yuen, an 88th generation Daoist priest and a leader in bringing Classical Chinese Medicine to the West.
 In their practices, they employ the Five Meridian System (Primary, Luo, Eight Extraordinary, Sinew and Divergent meridians).
 All five practitioners, including Christine Warrix, utilize Traditional Chinese Medicine and the NADA addictions protocol.
+Aven Whitmire practices Five Element Acupuncture.
 These methods provide an array of tools with which they can best meet patients’ needs.

 Initial treatments last between 75 and 90 minutes – see Your Visit for detailed information on your first appointment.
 Follow-up treatments are between 1 and 1 1/2 hours.
 These include acupuncture and an herbal consultation (cost of herbs is additional).
 Your treatment may include additional therapeutic techniques, such as massage, moxa, gua sha and cupping.
 Essential oils, nutritional counseling and lifestyle advice are offered when applicable.
 Our acupuncture treatments encourage relaxation and restoration.